JerowinGeo/Ex-1-CD-Lab/README.md

 # Ex-1 IMPLEMENTATION-OF-SYMBOL-TABLE
+### DATE: 17.08.2024
-# AIM :
+# AIM:
-## To write a C program to implement a symbol table.
+ To write a C program to implement a symbol table.
-# ALGORITHM
+# ALGORITHM:
 1. Start the program.
 2. Get the input from the user with the terminating symbol ‘$’.
 3. Allocate memory for the variable by dynamic memory allocation function.